Custom 3D printable pony models. Because the world needs more 3D printed ponies.

 Alternatively, you can do the whole payment up front.

 Currently I accept Paypal as the payment methods.
 I will send you a paypal.me link.

 Please note that I do not accept any other payment methods.

-There is no discount for crypto payment, standard rates apply.
 Any and all customs related fees (import duties or tax) are the responsibility of the commissioner.
 I will not cover any unexpected customs fees.